LeonardoBlauth/LeonardoBlauth/README.md

 - :sparkling_heart: Technologs: HTML5, CSS3, JavaScript(and ES6+) and Python

-- :ok: Brief Experience: PHP, Java and C++
+- :ok: Brief Experience: Java and C++

-- :bulb: Frameworks, Libs and Utilities: React.js, Node.js, TypeScript, JSX, jQuery,Numpy, Pandas, Matplotlib, Seaborn, Plotly e
+- :bulb: Frameworks, Libs and Utilities: Numpy, Pandas, Matplotlib, Seaborn, Plotly e Cufflinks
-Cufflinks

-- :closed_lock_with_key: Database: MySQL, SQLServer, Oracle, SQLite and Access
+- :closed_lock_with_key: Database: SQLite
 - :stuck_out_tongue_closed_eyes: I really like to learn and I'm always looking for knowledge

 - :earth_americas: And I also like to travel